 I didn’t have time to wait around for him to finish his sentence.
 Escape was the only thing on my mind.
 I strengthened my legs, got up, and started running again.

 Instantly, I was surrounded again, and two lunged at me, one sending his fist onto my face while another onto my stomach.
 I collapsed back on the ground, pain soaring through my body like a raging inferno.

 I gasped and heaved, and before I could gather myself up, I felt a foot kicking onto my side repeatedly and relentlessly.

 “You bastard!
 You sick little foxkin bastard!”
 Tony vented as he continued to furiously kick me.
 “You piece of dirt.
 You piece of trash.
 You scum.”

 Tony continued to kick me, his boots bashing my forearms and legs.
 I endured this for how long I didn’t know.
 Being kicked and bashed felt like an eternity no matter how short or long the beating was.
-One always wishes it ended soon, but that soon always felt like forever.
+One always wished it ended soon, but that soon always felt like forever.
 Sometimes, that soon never came.
-Sometimes, you pass out before it came.
+Sometimes, you passed out before it came.

 I just knew I had to endure it until Tony had enough.
 Until it was no longer fun for him.
 Until he got tired of it.
-Or until I pass out, which I didn’t want.
-I knew if I were to pass out, he’d take me back to his place, and then he’d rape me again.
+Or until I passed out, which I didn’t want.
+I knew if I were to pass out, he’d take me back to his place and then he’d rape me again.
 I didn’t want that.
 Not again.
 Never again.